manish-andankar/Alpha-White-Label-Lead-Generator/README.md

   - Use: Any of the Integrated Development Environment like Visual Studio Code recommended by Flutter.
 See https://docs.flutter.dev/get-started/editor to learn more.
   - use: Dart, DartPad
   - use: Best practices and Recommendations from Flutter
+  - use: Vercel to deploy the applicaiton on Web.
+See https://vercel.com/.
+You may use a platform of your choice.

 ### Test Cases - Applicable for Web, Android and iOS App.
 | Test No | Test Name | Test Description | Test Data |  Test Steps | Expected Results |